demilord04/gallo-tolentino/README.md

 ## Admin Access Instructions
 To access the admin panel:
-1. Go to the main login page
+1. Go to the index page (login page)
 2. Click on the "Employee Login" header exactly 5 times
 3. You will be redirected to the admin login page
 4. Enter admin credentials to access the admin dashboard